cColds/Rock-Paper-Scissors/README.md

 # Outcome

--   Learned to create a new branch, merge a branch, and delete a branch
+-   Learned how to create a new branch, merge a branch, and delete a branch
-- Learned to code an AI to play against with JavaScript
+- Learned how to code an AI to play against with JavaScript
--   Sharpened knowledge in JavaScript and Dom Manipulation
+- Learned how to implement Dom Manipulation